 Yes, we have an attractive rustic barrel bar and experienced bar staff.
 If your guests will expect the wide range of drinks they normally find at the pub, then you may wish to bring in an outside bar.
 We can recommend some we have worked with and like.
 If you can restrict your bar menu and are supplying your own alcohol, we will run our bar for you.

 So what do you charge?

 If you spend the day here, prices vary a lot according to the style you choose and the number of guests.
 Here are some approximate prices which include pretty much everything – ceremony, all set-up, furniture, hire, staffing, glassware, decor and flowers except the bridal bouquet.
 It does not include food or alcohol.
 Think from about £5,500 for a smaller wedding (starting after 3.30pm with under 40 guests) and from about £8,750 for a larger wedding (more than 120).
-But it really depends what you want: it could easily be less or more.
+But it really depends what you want: it could be more.
 There are discounts available for weddings helds on Mondays to Thursdays.

 What time do weddings finish?

 Old Michelmersh Farm is at the heart of a community.
 Most villagers love our weddings – and we give a little love back by always finishing, without fail, at 10.30pm and asking everyone to leave the site by 11pm.
 There really is no way around this.
 But we handle our close of day so nicely that all our weddings end as sweetly as they begin.

 Email us at email@example.com or make an enquiry using the form below